jonas-p/direnv-gc/README.md

 # direnv-gc

-Extension to `direnv` that keep tracks of your direnvs and allows you to clean up unused ones.
+Extension to [direnv](https://direnv.net/) that keep tracks of your direnvs and allows you to clean up unused ones.

 ## Installing
+MacOS and Linux binaries are available on the [releases](https://github.com/jonas-p/direnv-gc/releases) page.

+You can also build and install it using Go:
 ```bash
 go get -u github.com/jonas-p/direnv-gc
 ```

-Add `eval "$(direnv-gc hook)"` to your direnvrc file (`~/.direnvrc` or `~/.config/direnv/direnvrc`).
+After installing and making sure it's available in your PATH, add `eval "$(direnv-gc hook)"` to your direnvrc file (`~/.direnvrc` or `~/.config/direnv/direnvrc`).
 This will add a hook to direnv and update the database everytime direnv loads a new environment.

 ## Usage
 Run `direnv-gc` to clean up unused (10 days) environments.